Syncano/website/_posts/2014-10-17-getting-started-docker.markdown

 <p>Congratulations!
 You've just run your first command on Docker container.
 To try your container interactively, use:</p>

-{% highlight javascript linenos %}$ docker run -t ubuntu:14.04
+{% highlight javascript linenos=table %}$ docker run -t ubuntu:14.04
 {% endhighlight %}

 <p>or</p>

-{% highlight javascript linenos %}$ docker run -i -t ubuntu:14:04 /bin/bash
+{% highlight javascript linenos=table %}$ docker run -i -t ubuntu:14:04 /bin/bash
 {% endhighlight %}

 <p>Now you have the newest ubuntu with root access at your fingertips.
 Try some commands like  <em>pwd</em> or <em>cd</em> to make sure that it works.</p>